hms-dbmi/gehlenborglab-website/_members/jennifer-marx.md

 end: March 2020
 ---
-Jennifer is a software developer with a BS in industrial design from Georgia Institiute of Technology and a MEng in electrical engineering from Boston University.
-Before joining the Gehlenborg Lab, she was an Appication Engineer at JENTEK Sensors, where her responsibilites included writing plugins for the proprietary software package and Matlab programs for data processing.
+Jennifer is a software developer with a BS in industrial design from Georgia Institute of Technology and a MEng in electrical engineering from Boston University.
+Before joining the Gehlenborg Lab, she was an Application Engineer at JENTEK Sensors, where her responsibilities included writing plugins for the proprietary software package and Matlab programs for data processing.